Prince Hall: Early life

-Hall's early years are unclear.
-Historian Charles H. Wesley theorized that by age 11, Hall was enslaved (or in service) to Boston tanner William Hall, and by 1770 was a free, literate man and had been always accounted as a free man.
+Historian Charles H. Wesley theorized that by age 11, Hall was enslaved (or in service) to Boston tanner William Hall.
+It was through William Hall that Prince learned how to process and dress leather.

+By 1770 he was a free, literate man and had been always accounted as a free man.
 (Note: Wesley developed a theory about Prince Hall's early years.
 Based upon his research, by age 11, Prince Hall was enslaved by Boston tanner William Hall.
 By 1770, Prince Hall was a free, literate Black man living in Boston.
 A manumission certificate for Prince Hall, dated one month after the Boston Massacre in April 1770, stated he was "no longer Reckoned a slave, but always accounted as a free man".)
-It was through William Hall that Prince learned how to process and dress leather.
 Inside Prince Hall author and historian David L. Gray states that he was unable to find an official historical record of the manumission.
 (Note: The primary source of this claim that Prince Hall was enslaved came from an unoriginal manumission document found in the private diary of public notary Ezekiel Price (c.
 1728–1802).
 This manumission was discovered by John Sherman and published in the Philalethes magazine in 1973.
 Historian and founder of the Phylaxis Society Joseph Walkes tried to locate original evidence of the manumission at the Massachusetts Historical Society and the Secretary of the Commonwealth, both without success.
 Historian David L. Gray noted: "The name Prince Hall, surprisingly, was not unique to the Boston area in the second half of the 18th century.")
 Hall was able to read and write, and may have been self-taught, or may have had assistance.
 (Note: Sidbury contends that Hall was in Richmond, CA, by 1763 (end of the Seven Years' War).)

 Revolutionary War

 Hall encouraged enslaved and freed Blacks to serve in the American colonial military.
 He believed that if Blacks were involved in founding the new nation, it would aid in attaining freedom for all Blacks.
 Hall proposed that the Massachusetts Committee of Safety allow Blacks to join the military.
 He and fellow supporters petition compared the Intolerable Acts with the enslavement of Blacks.
 Their proposal was declined.

-England issued a proclamation that guaranteed freedom to Blacks who enlisted in the British Army.
+England issued Dunmore's Proclamation in 1775.
+It guaranteed freedom to Blacks who enlisted in the British Army.
 Once the British Army filled its ranks with Black troops, the Continental Army reversed its decision and allowed Blacks into the military.
 It is believed, but not certain, that Hall was one of the six "Prince Halls" from Massachusetts to serve during the war.

 Having served during the Revolutionary War, many African Americans expected, but did not receive, racial equality when the war ended.
 Intending to improve the lives of fellow African Americans, Hall collaborated with others to propose legislation for equal rights.
 He also hosted community events, such as educational forums and theatre events, to improve the lives of Black people.